Pym/pym.github.io/_posts/2012-11-27-installer-et-configurer-un-environnement-de-developpement-ruby-sur-mac-os-x.md

 ## 1) <a id="s1"></a> Command Line Tools for Xcode

-L'étape indispensable (et susceptible de prendre un peu de temps) est l'installation des Command Line Tools.
+L'étape indispensable (et susceptible de prendre un peu de temps) est l'installation des Command Line Tools for Xcode.
 C'est un gros package contenant l'ensemble des outils qui vont nous être utiles pour la suite.

 > This package enables UNIX-style development via Terminal by installing command line developer tools, as well as Mac OS X SDK frameworks and headers.
 Many useful tools are included, such as the Apple LLVM compiler, linker, and Make.
 If you use Xcode, these tools are also embedded within the Xcode IDE, and can be installed on your system using the Downloads preferences pane within Xcode 4.5.